nathancarter/how2data/database/tasks/How to compute a confidence interval for a regression coefficient/description.md

 Related tasks:

  * How to compute a confidence interval for a mean difference (matched pairs)
- * How to compute a confidence interval for a sample mean
+ * How to compute a confidence interval for a population mean
  * How to compute a confidence interval for a single population variance
  * How to compute a confidence interval for the difference between two means when both population variances are known
  * How to compute a confidence interval for the difference between two means when population variances are unknown